 Patients from the Republic of Ireland who work in Northern Ireland (Cross Border Workers) also have the right to register with a Northern Ireland GP Practice.
 This does not apply to family members of patients who fulfil this criteria.
-The forms below can only be used for new patients who are transferring from a GP within the UK, YOU WILL NEED TO DOWNLOAD & COMPLETE BOTH FORMS.

 Patients wishing to join the practice who reside in Northern Ireland must provide the following documentation:

 If you have a UK medical card please bring this to our reception.

 If you do not have a medical card but are currently registered with another UK GP practice you will be asked to complete a registration form.